sonika-0224/NFTMarketplace/README.md

 Step 4:

-We have already have a .env file in this project you just need to update the necessary environment variables (e.g., Alchemy API URL, Private Key).
+We already have a .env file in this project.
+You just need to update the necessary environment variables (e.g., Alchemy API URL, Private Key).

 Deployment:
-1.compiling the contracts
+1. compiling the contracts
 npx hardhat compile

-2.Deploying the contracts
+2. Deploying the contracts
 npx hardhat ignition deploy ./ignition/modules/Token.js --network sepolia

-3.Running the frontend:
+3. Running the frontend:
 cd client
 npm run dev